vujcec/AIR-Project1-Task2/README.md

 1. **Vulnerability reproduction**: The original configuration allowed Log4Shell-style exploitation (inbound JNDI + outbound LDAP).
 2. **Effective mitigation**: A straightforward library upgrade (forcing Log4j to 2.17.1) is sufficient to break the exploitation path completely, even though the application code and the attacker’s payload remain unchanged.

-Cite these logs and steps directly as your **“Demonstrate patching of Log4j and re-testing with the same payload”** evidence for Task 2.